Robin-Hood-zjw/pattern-design-object-oriented-design/README.md

 # Pattern Design: Object-oriented Design

+## The Purpose of the Repository

-## This repo talks about all the 23 design patterns and analyzes the advantages and disadvantages of them.
+This repo talks about all the 23 design patterns and analyzes the advantages and disadvantages of them.
+I analyzed each design pattern via Python code examples.